 In the final months before the Great Recession began, I freelanced on-site at a large cable company.
 That was September and October of 2007.
 Mean, snippy dudes ran that place.
 The marketing staff lived in a state of panic.
 Blue Horseshoe loves mean, snippy dudes and hates marketing people.

-It’s funny to be old enough to remember the promises that Silicon Valley offered America as the Internet (incidentally, a government-funded creation) started to become a part of our lives.
+It’s funny being old enough to remember the promises Silicon Valley made to America as the Internet—incidentally, a government-funded creation—started to become a part of our lives.
 Fellas like Steve Jobs lectured us that, in return for government tax breaks and paying employees with stock options instead of money, techbros would transform the world and push human evolution forward.

 I have a friend, a fellow writer.
 She used to be a computer programmer back in the day.
 This is the way she describes her time working in technology.

 “I thought I signed up for Star Trek but got Wall Street.”